maitrekpatel1612/readme_to_pdf_converter/README.md

 1. **Enter Text**: Paste your README content or any markdown text into the textarea
 2. **Try Sample**: Click "Load Sample" to see an example of formatted content
-3. **Generate PDF**: Click the "Generate PDF" button to create your document
+3. **Generate PDF/DOCX**: Choose between PDF or DOCX format and click generate
-4. **Download**: Click "Download PDF" to save the generated file
+4. **Download**: Click the download button to save your generated document

 ### Supported Markdown Features